KesMath/.CS_Window_Applications/README.md

-# :skull_and_crossbones::computer: RECURSIVE CPU SHUTDOWN :computer::skull_and_crossbones:
+# :skull_and_crossbones::computer: CYCLIC CPU SHUTDOWN :computer::skull_and_crossbones:

 ### DISCLAIMER
 **_THIS WAS CREATED SOLELY FOR EDUCATIONAL PURPOSES AND IS NOT TO BE USED ELSEWHERE.
 DO NOT USE THIS FOR ILLEGAL PURPOSES, PERIOD!
 ONLY OPERABLE ON WINDOWS OS!_**